kissinger31/openrig/README.md

-OPENRIG - General rig python libraries and NXT rig build graphs
+# openrig - General rig python libraries and NXT rig build graphs

 # Building a biped rig
 1. Add the openrig package to your python sys.path so it is available to Maya.
 (See env example below)